Octopus Energy: Electricity generation

 Also in November 2021, Octopus Energy Group signed a deal with Elia Group at COP26 to build a "smart" green grid across Belgium and Germany.
-The company’s flexibility platform KrakenFlex will be used together with Elia Group’s energy data affiliate, re.alto, to enable electric vehicles, heat pumps and other green technologies to be used for grid balancing.
+The company's flexibility platform KrakenFlex will be used together with Elia Group's energy data affiliate, re.alto, to enable electric vehicles, heat pumps and other green technologies to be used for grid balancing.

-In January 2022, it was announced that Octopus Renewables had bought the Broons/Biterne-Sud wind farm in Cotes d’Armor, northeast Brittany, France from Energiequelle for an undisclosed price.
+In January 2022, it was announced that Octopus Renewables had bought the Broons/Biterne-Sud wind farm in Cotes d'Armor, northeast Brittany, France from Energiequelle for an undisclosed price.
 In June of that year, the group's fund management team bought the rights to develop the 35MW Gaishecke wind farm near Frankfurt, Germany.

+In September 2023, Octopus Energy acquired a 10% stake in a 731.5 MW wind farm located off the coast of Vlissingen.
+Octopus also took a 10% stake in the 714MW East Anglia One wind farm in April 2025.

+In September 2024, Octopus Energy acquired four solar projects from BayWa in Bristol, Essex, Wiltshire, and East Riding.
+They have a combined capacity of 222 megawatts.

 Investment trust

 Octopus Renewables is contracted as the investment manager for Octopus Renewables Infrastructure Trust, an investment trust established in 2019 which owns wind and solar generation in the UK, Europe and Australia.

-Electric vehicle charging

-The Electric Universe service, which aims to simplify public charging of electric vehicles, was launched in 2020 as Electric Juice and rebranded in 2022.
-As of September 2022, more than 450 charging companies were taking part, allowing customers access to over 300,000 chargers in over 50 countries through a single card and/or app.
-All drivers can use the service, and Octopus Energy customers have the option of paying their charging costs through their domestic energy bills.